ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 -- photo

-## Creating a flow with nifi
+## Flow creation with nifi

-Nifi web page is listening on port 8060 and we have to access it through a SSH tunnel.
+Nifi UI web page is listening on port 8060 and we have to access it through a SSH tunnel.
 As we have explained on the previous section [Setting up the cluster](01-BuildingUp.md#Create-a-SSH-tunnel-to-the-VM-instance-(master-node)), let's dive into nifi.

-Nifi is very powerful ETL tool that allows as to ingest massive data from any endpoint in a visual fashion.
-Everything is designed from a process-flow perspective.
-Data ingested into the pipeline is convert into Flowfiles which are the piece of data we are manipulating.
+Nifi is very powerful ETL tool that allows us to ingest massive data from any endpoint in a visual fashion.
+Everything's designed from a process-flow perspective.
+Data ingested into the pipeline is convert into Flowfiles which are the pieces of data we are manipulating.
 Processors define actions over these Flowfiles.

-So processors are the pieces we are going to define once we drag them into the canvas.
+So processors are the pieces we are going to determine once we drag them into the canvas.

 Let's jump into it!

 One more thing before we go.

-All the data we're playing around is from a RestFul service http://datos.santander.es/api/rest/datasets/mediciones.json?items=482.
+All the data we're playing around is from a Restful service http://datos.santander.es/api/rest/datasets/mediciones.json?items=482.

-This URL is serving, every 60 seconds a traffic measure of every sensor.
+This URL serves, each sensor's traffic measurement, every 60 seconds.
 As items suggests, we will get 482 measurements each call.

 This is a extract from the whole call. ![measurements.json](/files/measurements.json)